 Product Coupon Report — similar to the previous report, this one gives you insights related to the performance of your product coupons in terms of revenue, unique purchases, and product revenue per purchase.

 Affiliate Code Report — in this report, you can find information on how affiliate sites contribute to the success of your online store.
-Here you can track metrics that show revenue, transactions, and average order value.
+Here you can track small business metrics that show revenue, transactions, and average order value.

 9 benefits of ecommerce analytics